hoangduytran/blender-manual/manual/editors/3dview/viewport_render.rst

 that is used to render the view.

 Solid mode uses the render settings of Workbench;
-Material Preview mode uses the render settings of Eevee.
+Material Preview mode uses the render settings of EEVEE.

 Additionally, some output settings are used too: